gpsuscodewith/playbook/docs/partner-selection/envisioning/agenda.md

 ### Architecture Review

-The architecture review is partner-lead and covers the current architecture or proposed architecture if one has already been proposed.
-When reviewing the technical architecture, it should be in the context of the high-level solution objectives or requirements.
+The architecture review is partner-lead and covers the current architecture or proposed architecture if one has already been chosen.
+When reviewing the technical architecture during this session, it should be in the context of the high-level solution objectives or requirements.
 A review of the current/proposed team structure and DevOps process should be reviewed as well.

 For the architecture review session, it is helpful if the partner is able to provide any materials that will help create the following session outputs:
+* Team resources and roles
-* User Personas
+* User personas
-* Functional Requirements
+* Functional requirements
 * Non-functional requirements
 * Integration points or dependencies
 * SLA and high availability strategies
 * Logical architecture diagrams
 * DevOps process flow
+* Software stack / frameworks

 ### Technical Deep Dives

 The technical deep dive is used to dig into the physical architecture of the current or proposed solution.
 There will be more focus on the non-functional requirements, software stacks, domain model, storage design, etc.

 For the technical deep dive, it is helpful if the partner is able to provide any materials that will help create the following session outputs:
-* Physical Architecture
-* Domain Model
+* Domain model
-* Software stack / frameworks
+* Physical architecture
+* Application Architecture at the component level
-* Storage schema / technology
+* Storage schema
+* Migration requirements prior to development (data, source code, etc)

 ## Backlog Review

+The backlog review session is a collaborative session to create and review the current user stories in the backlog.
+During code-with sprints, the code-with team will work on user stories from the backlog, so the output of this session isa populated and understood backlog of user stories.